jelle619/cahcaw.nl/Commune_Summary.md

 The only profession that is truly lacking in making it work, is someone who is knowledgeable in laws.
 But, in the worst case someone can be hired to make that part work, but this of course will cost a lot of money.

 Thus, with the current state of affairs, we have 16 people.
-However, what I learned after talking with Leon, is that there are a huge amount of likeminded people in Germany who are also interested in this concept.
+However, what I learned after talking with ███, is that there are a huge amount of likeminded people in Germany who are also interested in this concept.
 He estimated that this amount may be around 30 people, which would be ridiculous.
 This survey will hopefully clear things up.

 Again, the goal is to start the commune with as many people as possible.
 This is because the more people we have, the more money we can pool together, which will result in a plot of land as big as possible.
 The size of the land, in the end, will be that which will measure success.